jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## The Lesson

 Despite our problems with our current one, society always needs a ruling philosophy.
-We use it to create the rules that glues society together so thousand or millions of us can work together.
+We use them to create the rules that glues society together.
+Without it the story of civilization would degrade into chaos.

-That's why Darth Blockbuster fights to control the ruling philsoophy.
-When he does, he write rules to keep the tools he controls, and therefore himself, in power.
+It's too bad Darth Blockbuster fights to control the ruling philsoophy.
+When he succeeds, he writes rules to keep the tools he controls, and therefore himself, in power.
 Corporate manuals, univeristy guidelines, social justice blogs are among the pages of his Death Star rule book.
 These rules interfere with regular people majically bonding with new tools.

 Maybe.
 Whose to know which rules are the bad ones.
 Maybe they're interfering with majic.
 Maybe they're just good rules.
 Darth Blockbuster doesn't tell people he's Darth Blockbuster.
 Instead he says he's an an Executive Vice President, Human Resources Representative, or expert lawyer.
 Are these people genuine authority figures protecting society, or Darth Blockbusters protecting their paychecks?